 Homes

 Most of the homes in Poets Square date back to the 1940s and ‘50s.
 Most of them are ranch-style homes on larger lots than most homes in some of the newer neighborhoods in Tucson.
-The average home’s value in the area is $189,000.
+Home values have risen somewhat – expect to pay around $300,000, as of 2024.

 Dunbar Spring